PetrVys/MotionPhoto2/README.md

 ### Directory mode

-The script will automatically match image and video files in the specified directory using EXIF metadata by default.
+The script will match image and video files automatically by filenames when run from commandline.
+Only direct match (e.g. `IMG_1234.HEIC` and `IMG_1234.MOV`)
-This ensures accurate pairing for sources from iPhone Live Photos, even if filenames differ.
-For example, it can match `IMG_1234.HEIC` with `IMG_9876.MOV`.
-(Useful for e.g. [iCloud Photos Downloader](https://github.com/icloud-photos-downloader/icloud_photos_downloader))

 ```
 motionphoto2 --input-directory /your/directory
 ```

-To use the legacy filename-based matching (pairing based on shared base names), use the `--filename-matching` option:
+If you add the `--exif-match` option, the script will automatically match image and video files in the specified directory using EXIF metadata.
+This ensures accurate pairing for sources from iPhone Live Photos, even if filenames differ.
+For example, it can correctly match `IMG_1234.HEIC` with `IMG_1234(2).MOV` and ignore the seemingly correct match `IMG_1234.HEIC` + `IMG_1234.MOV`.
+(Very useful for [Google Takeout](https://takeout.google.com/settings/takeout/custom/photos) or [iCloud Photos Downloader](https://github.com/icloud-photos-downloader/icloud_photos_downloader))

 ```
-motionphoto2 --input-directory /your/directory --filename-matching
+motionphoto2 --input-directory /your/directory --exif-match
 ```

 ### Notes